dilner1/Hangman/README.md

 ## Validator Testing

 ## bugs
 Problem: When guessing a letter lives would be taken off depending on number of letters in word.
-This would happen even if one letter was guessed correctly.
+This would happen even if one letter was guessed correctly \
-Cause: Was checking each letter in word if it matched with the guess using 'for letter in word: if guess == letter:'
+Cause: Was checking each letter in word if it matched with the guess using 'for letter in word: if guess == letter:' \
 Resolution: Change function to check if guess was in word rather than checked every letter

-Problem: Lives would reach zero but still allow user to play
+Problem: Lives would reach zero but still allow user to play. \
-Cause: Code written to catch zero lives would only come into effect after -1 lives had already occured
+Cause: Code written to catch zero lives would only come into effect after -1 lives had already occured. \
-Resolution: Moved break on zero lives after lives = play.lives inside main() function
+Resolution: Moved break on zero lives after lives = play.lives inside main() function.

-Problem: Letters would show in the order they were guesses when correct, not their actual place in the word
+Problem: Letters would show in the order they were guesses when correct, not their actual place in the word. \
-Cause: Did not have index for hidden word values
+Cause: Did not have index for hidden word values. \
-Resolution: used range() and len() to find index
+Resolution: used range() and len() to find index.

-Problem: Letters would show in the order they were guesses when correct, not their actual place in the word
-Cause: f"{joined_word}\n" believe the \n
-Resolution: removed formating and \n

-Problem: Sometimes extra '_' appears on the hidden word
+Problem: Sometimes extra '_' appears on the hidden word. \
-Cause: If there is _ left at the end of a game they are added onto the next game's word
+Cause: If there is _ left at the end of a game they are added onto the next game's word. \
-Resolution: Problem only occured when providing a fixed word to guess, which I did in testing, when I changed this to randome each time as it should be the problem dissapeared
+Resolution: Problem only occured when providing a fixed word to guess, which I did in testing, when I changed this to random each time as it should be the problem dissapeared.

 ## Unfixed Bugs